jklotzsche-msft/PS.MTA-STS/docs/deployFunctionApp.md

 }
 ```

 That's it.
 Your Function App is now prepared to publish the MTA-STS policy.
-Custom Domains will be added in step 5.
+Custom Domains will be added in step 4.

-## Step 4: Create CNAME records in public DNS for your domains
+## Step 3: Create CNAME and TXT records in public DNS for your domains

 Before adding your custom domains, you have to prepare CNAME records for the validation process.
 To do so, go to your public DNS provider and create the two following records per domain: